[Updated October 27th, 2021]

 While artificial lawns are decidedly a lower maintenance option than traditional, natural lawns, they do still require some routine cleaning and other maintenance on a regular basis.
-Here’s what you can expect for weekly and monthly maintenance, as well as how to deal with pet waste and odors, and other special circumstances that may pop up with artificial grass.
+Here’s what you can expect for biweekly and monthly maintenance, as well as how to deal with pet waste and odors, and other special circumstances that may pop up with artificial grass.

 Rake the lawn to remove the larger particles and then work in a methodical fashion to remove any particles that might be buried deeper in the pile.
 Finally, run the brush again in the opposite direction to re-position non-erect bristles back into their normal standing position.

 More to the point, cleaning animal waste from an artificial lawn is pretty much the same process as it is on a natural grass lawn.
-The bulk of the soilage is removed with a plastic bag or “pooper-scooper” just like on any other surface.
-Afterward, a disinfectant can be sprayed but a thorough rinsing with plain water from a hose is just as effective at cleaning the area.
-Lastly, it’s recommended to use a turf deodorizer on a quarterly basis.
+The bulk of the waste is removed with a plastic bag or “pooper-scooper”, just like on any other surface.
+Afterward, a light rinse with hose water will ensure all urine and other waste particles are flushed down through the permeable turf backing and into the soil underneath – rather than sitting and collecting on the surface.

 Artificial lawns are robust but one area where they must be proactively guarded is when it comes to burns.
 Everything from cigarettes and embers from the charcoal grill to battery acid and strong bases can burn or discolor artificial grass.
-That’s why it’s essential to keep these items away from you lawn.
+That’s why it’s essential to keep these items away from your lawn.
 In other words, do not cook, repair mechanical items or otherwise expose the lawn to harsh chemicals or you could end up having a burnt patch on your lawn that will need repairing.

-Like any other surface, your lawn will be subjected to any number of stain producing materials including blood, chewing gum, assorted food items and other edible contaminants.
+Like any other surface, your lawn will be subjected to any number of stain-producing materials including blood, chewing gum, assorted food items, and other edible contaminants.
 You should clean the area as soon as possible to avoid staining.
 Fortunately, artificial turf is stain-resistant and rarely discolors due to these materials, but keeping the surface clean and attending to any spills or other staining materials is always best practice.

 To learn more about how to install artificial grass at your home or office, check out the DIY Easy Install Guide.